Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is 15.2 points higher than the combined 55.8 PPG average of the two teams.

-- These two squads combine to allow 67.5 points per game, 3.5 fewer than this contest's over/under.
+- The two teams combine to score 55.8 points per game, 16.2 less than the over/under in this contest.

+- This contest's total is 4.5 points greater than the 67.5 these two squads combine to allow per game this season.

-- The average total in Utah State Aggies games this season is 62.1, 8.9 points fewer than Saturday's total of 71 .
+- Utah State Aggies games have an average total of 62.1 points this season, 9.9 fewer than Saturday's over/under.

-- The 57.3 PPG average total in New Mexico State Aggies games this season is 13.7 points fewer than this game's over/under.
+- In 2021, games involving the New Mexico State Aggies have averaged a total of 57.3 points, 14.7 fewer than this game's set over/under.

 Utah State Stats and Trends

-- Utah State's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

-- This year, the Utah State Aggies rack up 7.1 fewer points per game (31.4) than the New Mexico State Aggies allow (38.5).
+- The Utah State Aggies average 31.4 points per game, 7.1 fewer than the New Mexico State Aggies allow per contest (38.5).

-- Utah State is 3-0 against the spread and 3-0 overall this season when the team puts up more than 38.5 points.
+- Utah State is 3-0 against the spread and 3-0 overall in games when it puts up more than 38.5 points.

-- Utah State is 3-0 against the spread and 3-0 overall when the team amasses over 463.8 yards.
+- Utah State is 3-0 against the spread and 3-0 overall when the team totals over 463.8 yards.

-- The Utah State Aggies have 13 giveaways this season, while the New Mexico State Aggies have 14 takeaways .
+- The Utah State Aggies have turned the ball over 13 times this season, one fewer than the New Mexico State Aggies have forced (14).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.